remorses/mongoke/README.md

 Todo:
+- unit tests for the connection_resolver
+- integration tests for all the resolver types
+- integration tests for the relations
 - cursor must be obfuscated in connection, (also after and before are string so it is a must)
 - ~~add pipelines feature to all resolvers (adding a custom find and find_one made with aggregate)~~
 - ~~add the $ to the where input fields inside resolvers (in must be $in, ...)~~